flaab/picara-php-framework/README.md

 - PDO

 ## Installation
 The framework is self-contained.
-No composer or package manager needed.
+No composer or package manager is needed.

-### a) Without Apache
 Follow these steps to install and run the framework in your machine, without Apache.

 1. Open a terminal
 2. Navigate to your projects folder
 3. Execute the following command to clone the repository